Last updated on

 Archivo Narrow (included in the list above) is really great.
 Roboto and Open Sans come in condensed widths as well.
 A few other nice choices are Barlow Condensed, Pathway Gothic One, Fjalla One and Oswald.

-It was hard to narrow this list down to 40 options, so here are some other contenders that didn’t quite make the cut: Zilla Slab, Overpass, Josefin Sans, Josefin Slab, Old Standard TT, Gentium Basic, Varela Round, Rajdhani and Nunito Sans.
+It was hard to narrow this list down to 40 options, so here are some other contenders that didn’t quite make the cut: Zilla Slab, Overpass, Josefin Sans, Josefin Slab, Old Standard TT, Gentium Basic, Varela Round, Rajdhani, Bitter and Nunito Sans.